Back

 Chapter 2

-So what's the problem with species traveling from elsewhere and establishing themselves in new territories?
-Quite simply because a species that invades an ecosystem new to it does so at the expense of an existing species.
+What is the problem with species traveling from elsewhere and establishing themselves in new territories?

 Chapter 3